sstark/pydrink/README.md

     reason, found pydrink and are convinced by a concept that the author has been using daily for 16 years on ever changing systems (mostly Linux, but also Mac and Windows), when it was just a simple zsh script
-  - are not afraid of symlinks
+  - are not afraid of many symlinks in their home directory

 Concepts